Redstone-D/starberry/QUICK_TUTORIAL.md

 After compiling the app and run it, you may visit localhost:3003 (the default port for starberry), it will returns "Hello from Starberry!"

-# Chapter 2: Basic URL pattern types
+# Chapter 2: Register static functions to the APP

+### Basic URL pattern types

 Url is associated with "Patterns" in starberry.
 Url patterns is an enum consists of 4 types